yabhq/laravel-scout-mysql-driver/README.md

 `composer require yab/laravel-scout-mysql-driver`

-Next if you are using laravel version > 5.5 you can safely skip this step as laravel auto-discovery does that for you.
-If using laravel < 5.5, add the ServiceProvider to the Package Service Providers in `config/app.php`
+Next if you are using laravel version 5.4, include the following ServiceProvider to the Providers array in `config/app.php`

 ```php
         /*